Read this article in DE?

 To play it safe, always keep the receipt of purchased goods.

-Yet, if you decide to sell branded items, it can happen that some brands try to stop you reselling their products.
+Yet, if you decide to sell branded items, some brands may try to stop you reselling their products.